Zerthick/ActionMessage/README.md

 # ActionMessage:
 ActionMessage is a simple message sending plugin.
-When a player completes an action (such as breaking a block) they will recieve the corresponding message for that aciton.
+When a player completes an action (such as breaking a block) they will receive the corresponding message for that action.

 ## Defining Messages:
 All messages are defined in the `actionmessage.conf` file located in `~/config/actionmessage.conf`.